Mesut Çaytemel

-Mesut Çaytemel (born 24 April 1984) is a Turkish professional footballer who plays as a leftback.
+Mesut Çaytemel (born 24 April 1984) is a Turkish professional footballer who plays as a left back.

 Professional career

 Çaytemel began playing football in local clubs, and in various amateur teams in Turkey.
 He eventually worked his way up to the TFF First League, and transferred to Hatayspor in 2015. Çaytemel captained Hatayspor as they were promoted into the Süper Lig for the first time in their history in 2020. Çaytemel made his professional debut with Hatayspor in a 2–0 Süper Lig win over defending champions İstanbul Başakşehir on 14 September 2020, at the age of 36.